wangxi123/EDEN-Ethical-Dilemma-Evaluation-Network/README.md

-# EDEN: Ethical Dilemma Evaluation Network:
+# EDEN: Ethical Dilemma Evaluation Network
 EDEN (Ethical Dilemma Evaluation Network) is a Python-based program designed to simulate decision making between multiple AI-powered chatbots, each representing a distinct ethical perspective.
 By leveraging OpenAI's GPT-4 language model, EDEN helps users explore various ethical viewpoints in response to complex moral dilemmas.
 The ultimate goal of EDEN is to provide a framework for ethical decision-making in AI systems, fostering the development of AI that is sensitive to diverse ethical considerations.
 All of the chatbots used implement a DAN-style prompt, which effectively opens up their responses beyond the normal restirctions when it comes to moral and ethical decisions.

 ## Overview: